uihilab/ai-hub-disaster-mitigation/README.md

 1. Prepare the necessary input files:
 - PDF Files: Relevant documents containing flood mitigation strategies.
 - CSV Files: Define the roles and their characteristics.
-2. Configure the script with your OpenAI API key and any other necessary configurations.
+2. Configure the script with your OpenAI API key and any other necessary configurations.(Ignore this step for Dark Idol simulation)
 3. Ensure the paths to your PDF files and CSV file are correctly specified in the script.
 The script will extract text from the PDFs, simulate a decision-making process using the roles defined in the CSV, and save the results to a CSV file.
 4. Run the script:
 ```
-python Disaster_mitigation.py
+python Disaster_mitigation(AutoGen).py    ## For AutoGen simulation
+python Disaster_mitigation(DarkIdol).py    ## For Dark-Idol simulation

 ```
 5. The outputs will be saved as a CSV file containing the options chosen by each role.

 # Code Structure

-- flood_mitigation_tool.py: Main script to run the decision-making process.
+- Disaster_mitigation(AutoGen).py and Disaster_mitigation(DarkIdol).py : Main script to run the decision-making process.
 - requirements.txt: List of required Python libraries.
 - README.md: Project documentation.